spryker/spryker-docs/docs/ca/devscu/configure-spryker-code-upgrader.md

   - /docs/paas-plus/dev/configure-spryker-code-upgrader.html
 ---

-Spryker Code Upgrader offers customizable options to tailor the upgrading process according to your project requirements.
+Spryker Code Upgrader offers customization options to tailor the upgrading process to your project requirements.
 The Upgrader is customized by running a dedicated pipeline with configuration variables.

 To configure the Upgrader, follow the steps: